 Anxiety comes in many forms and being anxious is a condition which affects all of us at some point in our lives to a greater or lesser degree.
-There are seven types of anxiety, all of which exhibit similar negative symptoms; choking, nausea, increased heart rate, upset stomach, sweating, trembling.
+There are seven times of anxiety, all of which exhibit similar negative symptoms; choking, nausea, increased heart rate, upset stomach, sweating, trembling.
 These seven areas include General Anxiety Disorder (GAD), Social Phobia, Panic Attacks, Agoraphobia, Specific Phobias, Post Traumatic Stress Disorder (PTSD) and Obsessive Compulsive Disorder (OCD).
-Often the person suffering from anxiety has a fear of losing control in some way.
+Often the person suffering from anxiety has a fear of losing control in some way

 What are the effects of anxiety?

 People who are anxious for some reason have a feeling of being out of control of a situation, constantly imagining the worst outcome or believing there is no hope.
-This can affect not only their everyday moods but also affect sleep patterns and in some extreme cases a person end up mildly or chronically depressed.
+This can affect not only their everyday moods but also affect sleep patterns and in some extreme cases end up mildly or chronically depressed.
 Anxiety leads to avoiding all kinds of situations and people.
-A person suffering from anxiety will avoid meeting new people, may feel inadequate in their jobs or destroy their relationships.
+An person suffering from anxiety will avoid meeting new people, may feel inadequate in their jobs or destroy their relationships.

 Anxiety and panic attacks